 Essential to openness is a willingness to be self-critical.
 We must be willing and able to step back from our beliefs and evaluate them in light of the issues and concerns raised against them.
 We must be vigilant in seeking out new sources of information and insight.
 On the other hand, open-mindedness does not imply that one must remain interminably undecided.
 It is possible to grow in knowledge, even conviction, while realizing that our beliefs are forever incomplete, forever vulnerable to new reflection.
 Indeed, the testimony of many of our greatest thinkers suggests that the more we know the more we realize how much we don’t know.

-In conversation, there are few more irksome phrases than the all too common knee-jerk reaction, “Yeah, but…” This usually impulsive response divulges the fact that either one’s conversee has spent the last moments preparing a rebuttal instead of considering the point being made; or, that the reply being served is a canned response, stored ready-to-use, untouched by recent reflection.
+In conversation, there are few more irksome reactions than that impatient interruption: “Yeah, but…” This knee-jerk response divulges the fact that either one’s conversee has spent the last moments preparing a rebuttal instead of considering the point being made; or, that the reply being served is a canned response, stored ready-to-use, untouched by recent reflection.

 Unlike your average talkfest, books and email offer a distinct advantage in that they force a pause, a chance to consider seriously what has just been said.
 In person, conversations are considerably messier.
 In my mind I have been envisioning a super-hero.
 His name is “Retrospect Man.”
 Forget speeding bullets, locomotives, and tall buildings.
 Blasé.
 Retrospect Man has the shrewdness of retrospect in the heat of every moment.
 Now that is power.